 I’ve really found that food storage is KEY to helping reduce unnecessary food wastage!
 That and ignoring ‘best by’ dates.

 One thing that really shocked me when starting to research how to store various produce to make the most of their shelf-lives was how many sources suggest storing items in single-use plastic: plastic bags, plastic wrap, plastic, plastic, plastic… Unfortunately, as someone who is trying to cut out as much unnecessary single-use plastic products and generally go as plastic-free as possible, this just doesn’t work for me…

-So, that being said, this post is going to be all about fridge hacks and food storage hacks that I personally use and have found work well for me (they’re by no means the only way to do things ), and about organising your fridge in the optimal way to not only reduce waste but also to make it as plastic-free as possible.
+So, that being said, this post is going to be all about fridge hacks and food storage hacks that I personally use and have found work well for me (they’re by no means the only way to do things ), and about how to organize your fridge (as well as pantry organization) in the optimal way to not only reduce waste but also to make it as plastic-free as possible.